christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Consistency is an ambiguous term in data systems: in the sense of the _ACID model_ (Atomic, Consistent, Isolated and Durable), it is a very different property than the one described in the _CAP theorem_ (we explain this later in this section).
 The ACID model describes consistency only in the context of database transactions, whereas consistency in the CAP model refers to a single request/response sequence of operations.
 We focus on the definition in the CAP theorem in this work.
 In the distributed systems literature in general, consistency is understood as a spectrum of models with different guarantees and correctness properties, as well as various constraints on performance.

-A database consistency model determines the manner and timing in which a successful write or update is reflected in a subsequent read operation of that same value.
-It describes what values are allowed to be returned by operations accessing the storage, depending on other operations executed previously or concurrently, and the return values of those operations.
+A database consistency model[^consistency-origins] determines the manner and timing in which a successful write or update is reflected in a subsequent read operation of that same value.
+It describes the ordering guarantees for the execution of operations accessing the system and what values are allowed to be returned.
 There exists no one-size-fits-all approach: it is difficult to find one model that satisfies all main challenges associated with data consistency [@mkandla2021evaluation].
+Consistency models describe the trade-offs between concurrency and ordering of operations, and thus between performance and correctness.

+[^consistency-origins]: Originally, consistency models were discussed in the context of concurrency of operations on a single machine or set of CPUs respectively in multi-threaded environments.
+Discussions of consistency models in distributed systems or even distributed database systems are not substantially different, since a distributed system is basically nothing more than a collection of machines on which multiple threads and processes can run concurrently or in parallel.

 There are two distinct perspectives on consistency models: the data-centric and client-centric perspective, as illustrated in figure \ref{fig:data-client-centric-perspective} [@bermbach2013towards].
 The data-centric perspective analyzes consistency from a replica's point of view, where the distributed system synchronizes read and write operations of all processes to ensure correct results.
 Similarly, the client-centric perspective examines consistency from a client's point of view.
 From this perspective, it is sufficient for the system to synchronize only the data access operations of the same process, independently of the others, to ensure their consistency.
 This is justified because common updates are often rare and mostly access private data [@campelo2020brief].
 It is sufficient to _appear_ consistent to clients, while being at least partially inconsistent between cluster nodes.
 Therefore, client-centric consistency models are in general weaker than data-centric models.
 <!-- In this work, we focus on the data-centric perspective because the client-centric perspective depends on it and can be derived from it. -->